 Optimists see the good in things -- and science has discovered that optimists can do better in life.
 The good news is, even pessimists can be more optimistic.
 Find out how.

-Positivity is fun to practice – as well as a great way to learn more about yourself.
-This worksheet is designed to help you explore 10 common positive emotions.
+Positivity is fun to practice, and a great way to learn more about yourself.
+Here are 10 common positive emotions to explore.

 Rejection hurts.
 But it's impossible to avoid.
 Life is about going for things.
 And when we do, rejection is always a possibility.